Back to National Guide

 All outdoor electrical work in NSW must be done by a licensed electrician.
 Verify their licence on the NSW Fair Trading website by name or licence number.

 After completing the work, your electrician must issue a CCEW (Certificate of Compliance Electrical Work).
 From July 2026, CCEWs must be submitted digitally via the BCNSW eCert portal.
+This certificate is your proof the installation meets AS/NZS 3000, and your home insurance may not cover faults on uncertified work.

-• CCEW on completion
+• Issue a CCEW on completion without being asked

 How We Calculate